DanielSeehausen/immersive-assessment-react-frontend-final/README.md

 Use the above gif as an example of how the app should function.

-We’ve provided some starter code you can use to guide you, but feel free to create or remove components as you see fit.
+Most of the starter code has been gutted from this application.
+You will need to pre-plan your work before beginning to write.
+Make sure to look for clues in the import statements and props (wherever they have not been removed!).
+Create or remove components as you see fit.

 ## Setup
 After cloning down the project